Jaemooo/ixd-256-class/assignment1/README.md

 #Project Outcome

 It was pretty fun start from beginning project.
 I made a project inspired by classic camera flashing.
 When people use the classic camera, the flash will blink one time when they took the picture.
-By that, using lego camera, I bring similar functions to my first project.
+By that, using lego camera, I bring similar functions to my first project:

 ![project photo](1st_Assignment_HW)